 AEL grants under RFP 320-18-10 require programs to employ staff members who meet specific professional development requirements and minimum staff qualifications.
 Several required staff positions have specific duties related to testing and assessment:

-Lead for Quality Assurance: Staff responsible for compliance with and adherence to grant and AEL policy and procedural guidance; SOPs, including for procedures for data collection, PII; and required performance documentation.
+Lead for Quality Assurance: Staff responsible for compliance with and adherence to grant and AEL policy and procedural guidance; SOPs, including procedures for data collection, PII; and required performance documentation.

 Lead for Performance Accountability: Staff responsible for models for program performance and data management, data collection and reporting, oversight of testing and assessment staff and functions, compliance to this guide, and related TWC performance policy and guidance.